kpumuk/codecolorer/readme.txt

 4. Settings page.

 == Changelog ==

+= 0.9.16 (July 23, 2018) =
+* Fixed a bug when iOS would adjust the text size for line numbers and code differently, leading to non-consistent line numeration.
+* Added scrollbars on Webkit (especially important for iOS).
+* CodeColorer block width can be number, percent, or em.
+* Added integration with Simple Download Monitor.

 = 0.9.15 (February 24, 2017) =
 * IMPORTANT: Fixed a bug with CodeColorer breaking admin pages without editor.